 The findings reinforce the necessity to create services that empower partners of PLHIV to feel more engaged in all aspects of decision making and support.
 We know that engaging partners is crucial for the wellbeing of PLHIV.
 Living with HIV and taking antiretroviral treatment has an impact on the HIV-positive person but also on their partner and wider support system.

 It is essential that partners respect the evolving needs of their HIV-positive partner and are there to support them during their journey with HIV.
-PLHIV sometimes hide their fears and feelings from their partners so as to not worry them.
+PLHIV sometimes hide their fears and feelings from their partners in order to not worry them.
 A more open conversation showing mutual understanding and prejudice free trust will help to build a strong relationship.

 Q: Over a third (93/250) of partners[ii] say that they feel as though they lack the information needed to help their partner with their HIV.
 How can we address this?